ICMOL/OMIXIS/docs/msfinder-method-guide.md

 3. Only spectra matching both precursor m/z and RT are written to the MS-FINDER input folder.
 4. OMIXIS creates `MSFINDER_method_effective.txt`, removes the custom RT setting, and passes the remaining method to MS-FINDER.
 5. MS-FINDER performs spectral-library search, molecular-formula prediction, and structure search according to the enabled settings.
+6. If a standard list was supplied, OMIXIS independently compares its m/z/RT records with the aligned features using MS-Picker `mzWidth` and MS-Aligner `rttol`.
-6. OMIXIS writes feature-level TSV results for the integrated Result Viewer.
+7. OMIXIS writes feature-level TSV results for the integrated Result Viewer.

 The matching rules are: